Ralim/IronOS/Documentation/Settings.md

 ### Setting: Language:  EN     English

-Changes the device language on multi-lingual builds
+Changes the device language on multi-lingual builds.

 On device help text: